magenta-aps/mox/README.rst

       }
   ...

-As it can be seen, the update operation has merged the incomming relation with the 'ansvarlig' relation of the previous registration.
+As it can be seen, the update operation has merged the incoming relation with the 'ansvarlig' relation of the previous registration.

 If you wish to delete / clear relations, see the section regading